-- 4.1 On the first day of sickness absence, the employee must inform his/her manager as soon as reasonably practicable that he/she will not be working because of illness or injury.
-The employee should notify his/her manager of non-attendance by telephone before he/she is due to start work and in any event no later than one hour after he/she is due to begin work.
-If the employee's manager is unavailable, the employee should contact their line manager's manager of another manager within the department. - 4.2 The employee should provide a clear reason (i.e. the nature of the illness or injury) why he/she cannot attend work, and estimate how long he/she thinks the absence will last.
-The employee should also be prepared to discuss briefly any consequences of his/her absence, for example if customer appointments need to be cancelled or any essential work needs to be covered. - 4.3 Notification of sickness absence must be via telephone, rather than text message, email or social media.
-In exceptional circumstances where the employee is unable to telephone (for example, because of hospitalisation), another person such as a friend or relative can contact the Council on his/her behalf.

-4.4 If an employee comes to work, but needs to leave during the day because of ill health, he/she should inform his/her manager before leaving work.
-If the manager is unavailable, the employee should inform the next most appropriate person within the department.

-- 4.5 Sickness absence that begins part way through the day will count as one full day's sickness absence if the employee leaves before completing 50% of his/her working day.
-Where sickness absence begins after the employee has completed 50% of his/her working day, this should be recorded as half a day's absence. - 4.6 For each subsequent sick day after the first day of absence, the employee should generally telephone his/her manager as soon as reasonably practicable in the morning.
-However, managers should use their discretion and can agree different arrangements with the employee, for example if the employee is hospitalised. - 4.7 The first seven calendar days of sickness can be self-certificated.
-If the employee's sickness lasts for eight calendar days or more, the employee must provide a fit note from his/her doctor as soon as possible.
-A doctor's fit note may state that the employee: - is "not fit for work", in which case the employee should remain off work; or - "may be fit for work", if the doctor's recommendations are followed (for example, a phased return, amended job duties, altered hours of work, or workplace adaptations). - 4.8 While there is no legal obligation on the Council to follow the recommendations, managers should take what the employee's doctor has written seriously and give fair consideration in consultation with the employee, HR and Occupational Health as to whether or not any of the changes recommended by the doctor can be accommodated.
+- 4.1 On the first day of sickness absence, the employee must inform their manager as soon as reasonably practicable and ideally prior to their start time, that they will not be working because of illness or injury. - 4.2 The employee should provide a clear reason for the absence and the likely duration.
+The employee should also be prepared to discuss briefly any consequences of their absence, for example if customer appointments need to be cancelled or any essential work needs to be covered.
+The regularity of updates after the first day of absence will be subject to agreement between the manager and the employee depending on the reason for the absence and the likely duration. - 4.3 Notification of sickness absence should ideally be via telephone, rather than text message, email or social media.
+In exceptional circumstances where the employee is unable to telephone (for example, because of hospitalisation), another person such as a friend or relative can contact the Council on their behalf. - 4.4 If an employee comes to work, but needs to leave during the day because of ill health, they should inform their manager before leaving work.
+If the manager is unavailable, the employee should inform the next most appropriate person within the department. - 4.5 Sickness absence that begins part way through the day will count as one full day's sickness absence if the employee leaves before completing 50% of their working day.
+Where sickness absence begins after the employee has completed 50% of their working day, this should be recorded as half a day's absence. - 4.6 The first seven calendar days inclusive of weekends/rest days of sickness can be self-certificated.
+If the employee's sickness lasts for eight calendar days or more, the employee must provide a fit note from their doctor, nurse, occupational therapist, pharmacist, or physiotherapist, as soon as possible.
+A fit note may state that the employee: - is "not fit for work", in which case the employee should remain off work; or - "may be fit for work", if the health professional's recommendations are followed (for example, a phased return, amended job duties, altered hours of work, or workplace adaptations). - 4.7 The manager should take what the health professional has written seriously and give consideration to any resonable adjustments recommended, in consultation with the employee, HR and Occupational Health.